Oracle Java Licensing and Audit FAQ Guide

 - Internal Business Apps = Commercial Use: Suppose you have an internal CRM application with a Java client on each user’s PC or a Java-based ERP system.
 Those employees running Oracle JRE/JDK on their work computers use these apps to use Java for business operations.
 This is not “personal use”—it’s part of the company’s activities, so it requires a Java SE subscription (for Java versions like 8 or 11) or using a free version (like 17/21 within the free period).

-- Java 8 Desktop Example: In the past, Oracle had a “Java SE 8 Desktop” subscription for such scenarios.
+- Java 8 Desktop Example: Previously, Oracle offered a “Java SE 8 Desktop” subscription for such scenarios.
 Under the new model, it doesn’t matter – an employee licenses you.
-But yes, those desktop uses count.
+However, those desktop usage counts are valid.

-- Thick Client Applications: Many older enterprise apps (or things like IBM WebSphere client, etc.) required an Oracle JRE on the desktop.
-If those JREs are Oracle’s and version >8u202, you must have them licensed.
+- Thick Client Applications: Many older enterprise applications (such as IBM WebSphere Client) required an Oracle JRE on the desktop.
+If those JREs are Oracle’s and their version is greater than 8u202, you must have them licensed.

-- Web Browser Plugins (old Java applets): Though largely obsolete, if any internal websites still use Java applets (Java in the browser), the Oracle JRE on users’ machines running those applets would similarly require licensing (post-2019, applet support was removed, but just as a concept).
+- Web Browser Plugins (old Java applets): Although largely obsolete, if any internal websites still use Java applets (Java in the browser), the Oracle JRE on users’ machines running those applets would similarly require licensing.
+(Post-2019, applet support was removed, but this concept remains applicable.)

-- Personal vs. Work Device: It’s about context—the same Oracle JDK on a personal home PC for a personal project is free, but it’s commercial use on a work PC being used for work tasks.
+- Personal vs. Work Device: It’s about context—the same Oracle JDK on a personal home PC for a personal project is free, but its use for commercial purposes on a work PC used for work tasks is not.

-So yes, employee desktop use in an organization is not exempt.
+So, yes, employee desktop use in an organization is not exempt.
 The company’s Java license must cover it.
-The new “per employee” subscription model directly captures this scenario by charging per employee regardless of desktop or server.
+The new “per employee” subscription model directly addresses this scenario by charging per employee, regardless of whether it is for desktop or server use.

 36. If we have a Java SE Subscription, can we install Oracle Java on an unlimited machines?